 Delaware

-Plumbing candidates in Delaware can pursue apprentice plumber, journeyman plumber, master plumber, and plumbing contractor licenses, and each require varying levels of on-the-job training and classroom instruction.
+Licensing requirements: Plumbing candidates in Delaware can pursue apprentice plumber, journeyman plumber, master plumber, and plumbing contractor licenses, and each requires varying levels of on-the-job training and classroom instruction.
+Plumbing contractors must also meet additional requirements to legally operate a plumbing business in the state.

 View the full Delaware Plumber License Requirements.